-(2) According to the molecular expansion model, the distance between the large-scale structures is increasing due to their actual recession by the virtue of the energy possessed by them; large-scale structures recede with velocity corresponding to the total amount of energy that they possess.
+(7) According to the molecular expansion model, the distance between the large-scale structures is increasing due to their actual recession by the virtue of the energy possessed by them; large-scale structures recede with velocity corresponding to the total amount of energy that they possess.
 For a large-scale structure to exhibit higher recessional velocity the energy possessed by it should be sufficiently large and the mass should be less.

-(3) The highest recessional velocities are always found to be exhibited by the most distant galaxies and quasars and not by galaxy clusters.
-This observation is consistent with the recessional behaviour of molecules, that is, a lighter molecule exhibits higher recessional velocity as compared to a massive molecule even when they both possess an equivalent amount of energy.
+(8) The highest recessional velocities are always found to be exhibited by the most distant galaxies and quasars and not by galaxy clusters.
+This observation is consistent with the recessional behaviour of molecules according to the kinetic theory of gases, that is, a lighter molecule recedes faster than a massive molecule even when they both possess an equivalent amount of energy (a massive molecule will recede faster than a lighter molecule only if the energy possessed by it is high enough).
 Such consistent recessional behaviour suggests the actual recession of large-scale structures rather than metric expansion of space between them.
 Since galaxies and quasars are less massive than galaxy clusters, therefore, galaxies and quasars exhibit higher recessional velocities than galaxy clusters.
 For this reason, galaxies and quasars manage to become the most distant structures within the observable Universe and not galaxy clusters.

-(4) From the tables and the molecular plots it becomes very evident that the behaviour of receding large-scale structures is similar to the behaviour of freely expanding gas molecules into the vacuum.
+(9) From the tables and the molecular plots it becomes very evident that the behaviour of receding large-scale structures is similar to the behaviour of freely expanding gas molecules into the vacuum.
 The velocity-distance relation plot for expanding gas molecules is consistent with the velocity-distance relation plot for the receding large-scale structures obtained according to the Hubble diagram which depicts the Hubble's law.
 Such consistency also suggests the actual recession of largescale structures rather than expansion of space between them; if space between the large-scale structures was expanding, then the velocity-distance relation plot for the receding large-scale structures and the expanding gas molecules would have been completely different from one another.